jillazalat/rosuam/README.md

 [Ardupilot](https://ardupilot.org/) was chosen to run on the drone flight controller.
 Due to time constraints, the drone was only able to be controlled manually.

 ### Arm
 The arm control is run jointly via the ground computer and the robotic arm using a ROS architecture, which can be seen below.
+The script `object_tracking.py` publishes arm angles as ROS topics based on what is seen in the video feed.
+The Raspberry Pi subscribes to these topics and moves the corresponding servo motors in the script `arm_client.py`.

 ![ROS Topics](rostopics.PNG)